 If you are looking for which additives to avoid, you can download here.
 Or, just keep it simple.
 Cook with wholefoods.
 Know what every ingredient is that you are consuming.
 Your health is your responsibility.
 Don’t wait for the science to catch up.

 To be safe, I would suggest that pregnant mothers should avoid all additives that are prohibited in the food for infants.
-If you need help finding additive free food, check out our Additive Free Advocates Membership, where all the hard work has been done for you.
-If you are looking for support on your journey, come and join the Additive Free Kids community group.
-There you will find thousands of other Mums on the additive free journey, ready and willing to help you on yours.
+If you need help finding additive free food, join our Additive Free Kids email list, where you will receive support direct to your inbox.